anvlkv/a-nvlkv-xyz/content/portfolio/picket-nav/index.md

 I created interactive prototypes and tested them with our customer.
 We later prepared the app for a field test.

-Finalizing my work on picket navigator I designed an integration with external equipment allowing more precision in the field work.
+Finalizing the work on picket navigator we designed an integration with external equipment allowing more precision in the field work.

 {{assetGallery()}}